djipco/webmidi/website/api/classes/WebMidi.md

 simply use the global object called `WebMidi`.
 If you use the **CJS** (CommonJS) or **ESM** (ES6 module) version, you get an already-instantiated object.

-The `WebMidi` object makes it easier to work with the low-level Web MIDI API.
-Basically, it simplifies sending outgoing MIDI messages and reacting to incoming MIDI messages.

-When using the WebMidi.js library, you should know that the `WebMidi` class has already been instantiated.
-You cannot instantiate it yourself.
-If you use the **IIFE** version, you should simply use the global object called `WebMidi`.
-If you use the **CJS** (CommonJS) or **ESM** (ES6 module) version, you get an already-instantiated object.

 **Extends**: EventEmitter